 These intimate and interactive classes with world class musicians and educators aim to further our mission of providing student education through music.
 All workshops are free and will be held on the "Society Stage" in Elks Park.

 All "Society Stage" at Elks Park events are free and open to the public.
-The schedule will be announced in spring 2019.
+To see the full schedule, click here.